D.C.-area forecast: Zeta unloads drenching rain today, but weather turns sunny and crisp for Halloween

 A look ahead

-A strong cold front will be racing toward the area on Sunday but ahead of it south winds should pick up and highs rise into the low 60s in much of the area.
+A strong cold front will be racing toward the area on Sunday but ahead of it, south winds should pick up and highs rise into the low 60s in much of the area.
 Skies are partly sunny but likely cloud up in the afternoon, and a shower or sprinkle is possible with the arrival of the front.
 Winds abruptly shift to out of the north in the evening and are gusty through the night.
 Lows range through the 30s.
 Confidence: Medium

 Gusty north winds Monday prevent temperatures from rising much, with highs mainly in the 40s despite partly sunny skies.
 So bundle up!
 Confidence: Medium